Crossing the Threshold

 I sat alone staring at the vision I had seen in my mind for so long- a door that seemed impossible to get to.
 A door that appeared so out of place that many would not believe it was even there.
 A door that each of us possesses within us.
 One that may not always be easy to find, but one that is always worth searching for.
 And when we finally do find it, when we reach for the handle and take our first step forward, we finally see that our satisfaction comes not in crossing the threshold, but in the journey it took to get there.

-Craig is an award winning author, speaker and photographer and was featured in the S-Word Documentary.
-Learn more or purchase prints at ThisisHowitFeels.com.
+Craig is an award winning author, speaker, and photographer and was featured in the S-Word Documentary.
+You can learn more about Craig and his work at ThisIsHowItFeels.com.